lualreye/luis-reyes-05-2024/README.md

 ## Technologies Used

 - **TypeScript:** For safe and scalable application building.
-- **React:** A JavaScript library for building user interfaces.
+- **Vuejs:** A JavaScript library for building user interfaces.
-- **Redux:** For state management across the application.
+- **Pinia:** For state management across the application.

 ## Getting Started

 ### Prerequisites

 - Node.js
-- npm or yarn
+- npm or yarn or pnpm

 ### Installation